IBMDataScience/clickers/README.md

 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/load-data.png)

-## Create Modeler Flow and Start Data Exploration
+## Step 2: Data Exploration

 + Create a modeler flow on your project, under Assets
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/create-modeler-flow.png)

+Flows allow you to drag and drop nodes and connect them.
+Each node could be a dataset, a transformation, or a model, among other things.

 + On the top right, click data panel (10101) and drag and drop the `airline.csv` dataset to the modeler flow
 ![](https://github.com/IBMDataScience/clickers/blob/master/screenshots/data-to-flow.png)